-The low-slung two-seat Aston Martin V8 Vantage sports car is powered by a normally aspirated V-8 that makes 420 horsepower.
-It looks much like Aston Martin's larger DB9 and is available as a hardtop coupe or convertible.
-Last year, Aston launched N420 versions of the V8 Vantage that featured carbon fiber side strakes, front splitter and diffuser, graphite tailpipe finishers, a sport suspension, unique exhaust system and unique interior trim.
-The N420 name was inspired by Aston Martin's racing efforts at the Nurburgring.
+The low-slung two-seat Aston Martin V8 Vantage sports car is powered by a V-8 engine that makes 420 horsepower.
+It looks much like Aston Martin’s larger DB9 and is available as a coupe or convertible.
 Competitors include the Audi R8 and Porsche 911.

 The V12 Vantage is covered separately in the Cars.com Research section.

 For 2013, the V8 Vantage gains new standard features like rain-sensing windshield wipers, automatic headlights and a backup camera.
 A sport suspension is a new no-cost option.

 Aston Martin also made some changes to the V8 Vantage late in the 2012 model year with the addition of standard navigation, satellite radio, front and rear parking sensors, cruise control and Bluetooth connectivity.
 The standard six-speed manual transmission carried over, but a new seven-speed automated manual became available.
 The V8 Vantage also gained quicker steering, bigger brakes and wider tires.